jacqueslethuaut/encode-decode64/README.md

 # encode-decode64

-encode and decode in 64
+encode and decode in base 64